 When your home is in foreclosure, the mortgage companies have hired law firms that do nothing but foreclosure to take your home.
 They know what they are doing.
-Mortgage foreclosure is so specialized that in both Illinois and Wisconsin, there are specialized and very complicated and technical laws covering just mortgage foreclosure.
+Mortgage foreclosure is so specialized that in Illinois, there are specialized and very complicated and technical laws covering just mortgage foreclosure.
 In order to defend against foreclosure, you need attorneys who are dedicated to foreclosure defense.

 Why do you want to hire Lakelaw to help you defend against mortgage foreclosure?
-Lakelaw is leader in foreclosure defense in both Illinois and Wisconsin.
+Lakelaw is leader in foreclosure defense in Illinois.

 Click the below button to watch David Leibowitz in a Lake County Bar Association video about the foreclosure process in Illinois.

 To keep your home, you are going to have to come up with a way to pay your mortgage.
 If you can afford to do this, chapter 13 bankruptcy might be a good way of getting caught up.
 It particularly might be a good way of catching up if you have a reasonably affordable first mortgage and your second mortgage is not backed up by any equity at all.
 This is called lien stripping.
 Lakelaw has helped innumerable people stop mortgage foreclosure in its tracks using chapter 13.
-And Lakelaw has helped innumerable people get rid of underwater second mortgages using lien stripping both in Illinois and in Wisconsin.
-If you want to use chapter 13 to help you save your home, you need to do this before a foreclosure sale in Illinois and before confirmation of that sale in Wisconsin.
+And Lakelaw has helped innumerable people get rid of underwater second mortgages using lien stripping in Illinois.
+If you want to use chapter 13 to help you save your home, you need to do this before a foreclosure sale in Illinois.

 You want to modify your mortgage